Apollo 16 in 3D

 The area shown above in the composite is on immediately to the right of the rover on the horizon in the image on the left.

 Here’s that same area as shown in the Indian, JAXA and LRO based DEMs -

 Some other nice matches can be found with close-

 This image of Buster crater contain a wealth of detail that is matched by that shown in the LRO version of it.

 And here we have a nice view of Stone mountain in the distance and Plum crater.

-One of the most spectacular shots from the mission is this view across North Ray crater towards the mountains behind it, and because of the scale involved we can also use the Japanese and Indian models.
+One of the most spectacular shots from the mission is this view across North Ray crater towards the mountains behind it, and because of the scale involved we can also use the Japanese, Chinese and Indian models.

 At this point it’s worth introducing another little technique that QGIS to counter the brightness associated with the ray craters -